 A carcinoid tumor that occurs as a primary breast lesion is extremely rare.
 Normally, a carcinoid tumor presenting in the breast will represent metastasis from another area of the body.

 This page is getting a little bit old.
 However, I have a newer version of this page with more up-to-date information about Carcinoid Breast Tumors.
 Don’t get me wrong, this page is still great, so stay and have a read.

 Histologically, carcinoid breast carcinoma can mimic the appearance of breast adenocarcinoma.
 Radiologically and clinically, carcinoid breast tumors can easily be mistaken for conventional breast cancers.
 This is true even when the patient has a known history of a carcinoid tumor somewhere else in the body.

 Carcinoid breast tumors are associated with the endocrine system

 The endocrine system basically refers to the various cells in the body that produce hormones.
 Hormones, of course, are various chemical substances that enter the bloodstream and then exert a specific regulatory effect on the activity of other organs or cells.
-Because endocrine tumors arises from hormone-producing cells, the tumor itself can produce hormones and cause serious illness.
+Because endocrine tumors arise from hormone-producing cells, the tumor itself can produce hormones and cause serious illness.

 As a result, carcinoid tumors are most commonly found in the ‘midgut’ region, accounting for 75% to 87% of all cases.
 The next most common locations for the carcinoid tumor is the respiratory tract, which accounts for about 28% of cases.